 Published in Association with Asia-Pacific Academic Consortium for Public Health

 All papers submitted to the APJPH must conform to general ethical principles of health care research as outlined in the Helsinki Declaration.
-The methods section must include the names of the Ethics Committees (institutional Review Committees) that approved the protocol.
+The Methods section must include the names of the Ethics Committees (Institutional Review Committees) that approved the protocol together with Approval Numbers or dates.
 Details of the way informed consent was obtained must also be included.
-The corresponding author must retain copies of all letters of approval in case they are required for review by the journals editors.
+The corresponding author must retain copies of all letters of approval in case they are required for review by the Journal’s editors.

-All clinical trials and interventions must be registered by a recognised authority where the protocol is available for public access.
+All clinical trials and interventions must be registered by a recognized authority where the protocol is available for public access.
 The registration number must be included in the Methods section.
 No papers that related to unregistered trials that commence in 2012 or later will be considered for publication.
-Suitable registration authorities include: http://clinicaltrials.gov, http://www.who.int/ictrp/en (as the WHO website says "The registration of all interventional trials is a scientific, ethical and moral responsibility”) http://www.anzctr.org.au.
+Suitable registration authorities include: http://clinicaltrials.gov,http://www.who.int/ictrp/en (as the WHO website says, "The registration of all interventional trials is a scientific, ethical and moral responsibility”)http://www.anzctr.org.au.

 Manuscripts should be prepared according to the American Medical Association (AMA) Manual of Style (10th Edition).